William-Yeh/docker-ansible/README.md

       --connection=local --sudo
 ```

-Or, more simple with `onbuild` series:
+You may also work with `onbuild` series, which take care of many routine steps for you:

 ```dockerfile
 # Dockerfile